Pinkalicious Mason Jar CakeBrooke McLay

 - Pink sprinkles

-Thoroughly wash and dry the inside of each canning jar.
+- Thoroughly wash and dry the inside of each mason jar.
 Spray the inside of each jar thoroughly with nonstick cooking spray.
 Set aside.